Last updated on August 20th, 2019

 * * * Prices are subject to change.
 Look at the corn mazes website for more details.

-With corn mazes starting up every day, I’m sure you’ll find one that is close by.
-Do you have a favorite corn maze that you go to every year?
-I’d love to hear about why makes I your favorite.
+Every year these corn mazes change up and add in additional activities to make draw in new crowds.
+I’m sure you’ll find one that is close by.
+Do you have a favorite Corn Maze in MN that you go to every year?